-The Saints returned to the NCAA Tournament in December of 2008 for the fourth straight year and fifth time in program history (1995, 2005, 2006, 2007 and 2008) while posting a 3.21 team grade point average; proving academic and athletic achievement can go hand-in-hand.
+The Saints returned to the NCAA Tournament in December of 2014 for the fifth time under coach Pierre and the sixth time in program history (1995, 2005, 2006, 2007, 2008 2014) while posting a 3.03 team grade point average; proving academic and athletic achievement can go hand-in-hand.
 To that end, there is perhaps no greater tribute to the Siena volleyball program than the successes achieved by its alumni.
 Recent graduates have become doctors, lawyers, educators, medical researchers, psychologists and accountants in national firms.
 Other alumni have moved on to different countries and top graduate schools to pursue their dreams

 locale for such opportunities to be pursued, as countless internships are readily available to students.
 Community service is also an integral part of the Siena education and the athletic department's Saints in the Community program is the perfect vehicle for volunteerism.

 With full grant-in-aid scholarships, the Siena coaching staff has the luxury of recruiting exceptional high school athletes, while remaining committed to bringing in the type of individual who is rich in character and has demonstrated the capability to thrive at Siena.
-Coach Pierre also has the added benefit of being the first full-time head coach in the history of the program, meaning he is on-campus full-time to work toward the development of the storied Siena program.
-The staff has singled out four goals they hope to discover in every recruit, each illustrating a particular quality of an individual’s constitution.
+Coach Pierre is on-campus full-time to work toward the development of the storied Siena program.
+The staff has singled out four goals they hope to discover in every recruit, each illustrating a particular quality of an individual's constitution.

 The first goal is to find athletes who are willing to pay the price in the classroom and excel academically - students who realize they can open more doors in the world with a sound education than a hard spike.
 Second, the aim is to discover proven leaders - athletes who are not afraid to be the go-to players when the score is tied late in the match.